Jun 19, 2025reading time icon7 min

 Lot size and room layout

-The size of the house and lot is another factor to consider when determining the value of a property.
-A large house on a large lot is generally worth more than a smaller house on a smaller lot.
-But square footage isn't the only factor to consider.
+The size of the house and its lot is another key criterion for determining value.
+A large home on a spacious lot is generally worth more than a smaller house on a tight parcel.
+But square footage isn’t the only factor.

-The layout of the house also plays a role.
-The layout of rooms and hallways can make a big difference between two homes of equal size.
-A well-appointed home can feel much more spacious than a similar home that has been built in a less functional manner.
+The layout of the home also matters.
+The way rooms and hallways are arranged can make a significant difference between two homes of equal size.
+A well-laid-out home can feel more spacious than a poorly designed one.

 Additional features